The Island's History

 However, well before Rick Bellow’s death, in 2016, Cedar Island had been sold (on November 1, 2002) to the Marshall and Kristine Cooper Family, through a family limited partnership, for $960,000 – a far cry from the $400 for which Jed Clark had sold the island in 1890, which says a great deal about the inflation of real estate prices in this nation over the past 100 plus years!
 In 2004, Marshall and Christine added a hot tub and expanded the patio with a stone fireplace, built by Collin Marcotte, the current caretaker of Cedar Island, as well as adding the current boathouse.
 At some point during the 14 years during which the Cooper Family owned the island, they had the honor of hosting U.S. Vice President Mike Pence on the Island.
 There, Pence used his skill as an artist to create a painting of an island scene, which was proudly displayed in the island’s main house, until the Coopers sold the island.

 Brint Ryan, the current owner of Cedar Island, grew up in Big Spring, Texas, and acquired the property from the Cooper Family on November 10, 2016.
-Brint is Chairman and CEO of Ryan, LLC, a global tax services firm, as well as Chairman of the University of North Texas System Board of Regents.
-He received both his Bachelor and Master of Science degrees in accounting, with an emphasis in taxation, from what is now the G. Brint Ryan College of Business, at the University of North Texas, in Denton.
-Brint lives, most of the year, in Dallas, Texas, which is the location of the global headquarters of Ryan, LLC, with his wife, Amanda Ryan, and their five daughters.
+Brint is the Founder, Chairman and CEO of Ryan, LLC, a global tax services firm.
+He is a member of the University of North Texas System Board of Regents and served as its Chairman from 2013 through 2019.
+He received his Bachelor and Master of Science degrees in accounting, with an emphasis in taxation, from the University of North Texas.
+In 2018, the University named the School of Business the G. Brint Ryan School of Business, in his honor.
+Brint lives most of the year in Dallas, Texas with his wife, Amanda Ryan, and their five daughters.

-(The above history of Cedar Island was completed on January 14, 2019.)
+(The above history of Cedar Island was updated on December 3, 2019.)